Harry Giles Would Like to Re-Introduce Himself

 "I was down for a while because I wasn't playing all the time or wasn't playing as well as I wanted," he says.
 "But I had to remember what it took to get as good as I was.
 It didn't happen overnight.
 It took me so much work—so many drills, so many practices, so many games.
 Basketball was my life for years and years, and I had expected all that to come back right away.
 I had to give it time.
 Now I feel like I'm killin' it again."

 While the past few years have been a struggle, Giles knows he has little to complain about—and he reminds himself of that regularly.
-In his driveway sits a red dune buggy that he used to ride a lot more—before his older neighbors complained about the noise.
-He also has a custom-lifted red Jeep Wrangler and a four-door black Porsche.
+In his driveway sits a dune buggy that he used to ride a lot more—before his older neighbors complained about the noise.
+He also has a custom-lifted jeep and a Porsche.
 He's been dating a woman he's known since high school for the past two years, and his mother lives in his house to help acclimate him to the responsibilities of adulthood.

 Still, Giles' fall off the basketball radar rankles him.
 As we walked out of his house, he told me about attending the Drew League in Los Angeles this summer with Jayson Tatum and Kings rookie Marvin Bagley III.
 He noticed how the announcer in the gym shouted out Tatum and Bagley as Duke's alumni in the building—but left him out.
 It was another reminder of the fleeting nature of fame.